lingui/js-lingui/website/docs/ref/macro.md

 <Trans id="message.attachment_saved" message="Attachment {name} saved." />;
 ```

-#### `comment`

-Comment for translators to give them additional information about the message.
-It's removed from the production code.

 #### `render`

 Render prop function used to render translation.
 This prop is directly passed to [`Trans`](/docs/ref/react.md#trans) component from [`@lingui/react`](/docs/ref/react.md).
 See [rendering of translations](/docs/ref/react.md#rendering-translations) for more info.

+#### `comment`

+Comment for translators to give them additional information about the message.
+It will be visible in the [TMS](/tools/introduction) if supported by it, and the [catalog format](/ref/catalog-formats).

+It's removed from the production code.

 #### `context` {#context-prop}

 Contextual information for the message.
 Allows to extract the same messages with different IDs.
+It will be visible in the [TMS](/tools/introduction) if supported by it, and the [catalog format](/ref/catalog-formats).

+It's removed from the production code.
 See [Context](#context) for more detail.

 ```jsx
 import { Trans } from "@lingui/macro";